Siege of Inverness (1746)

 The siege of Inverness (also known as the siege of Fort George) took place in February 1746 and was part of the Jacobite rising of 1745.
+Supporters of Prince Charles Edward Stuart laid siege to Old Fort George, a medieval castle that had been garrisoned by Crown forces.
+After three days of fighting, the fort was surrendered after the attackers threatened to blow up the old castle by tunnelling under its walls.

 Background

 By early February 1746, John Campbell, 4th Earl of Loudoun, supporter of the British government, had nearly 2,000 men under his command, mostly from the Independent Highland Companies.
 He waited at Inverness for the Jacobites under Prince Charles Edward Stuart, however he was ordered by Duncan Forbes, Lord Culloden, to quit Inverness in view of the superior size of the Jacobite force.
 The Independent Companies were then transported over the Cromarty Firth, then over the Dornoch Firth and into Sutherland without loss.
 Loudon's retreat had left him and his force 28 mi away from the Old Fort George in Inverness, which was now stranded beyond any possible hope of relief in the midst of the Jacobite force of 3,000 men.